Agnipath scheme: Violent protests in many states, train coaches set on fire

 “What is this four-year service?”
 Manoj Kumar, a protestor in Bhagalpur said, according to The Indian Express.
 “People talk of catching us young, they are planning to retire us young.”

-Protests against the Agniveer scheme were also held in Haryana’s Gurugram, Rewari and Palwal.
+Protests against the Agnipath scheme were also held in Haryana’s Gurugram, Rewari and Palwal.
 Some protestors pelted stones in Palwal, damaging a police vehicle, according to PTI.

 In the Bilaspur and Sidhrawali areas of Gurugram, protestors surrounded bus stands and blocked roads, stalling traffic on the Gurugram-Jaipur highway.